urql-graphql/urql/docs/guides.md

 }
 ```

-We use mergeMap to see if our token is expired and return our previously
+We use `mergeMap` to see if our token is expired and return our previously
 made `pipe` that refreshes our token or use the still valid token.

 Now we face one last problem, what if we dispatch multiple queries
 while our token is invalid?
+This would mean that we invoke several
+instances of `refreshToken`, these would be redundant.
 Let's transform our exchange into a higher order function to solve this
 issue.